-The University's bachelor of science (B.S.) in engineering technology provides the critical thinking skills and knowledge of engineering technologies that are highly valued assets to employers in a wide variety of industries.
+engineering technology (ET) program produces graduates whose critical thinking skills and knowledge of various engineering technologies, make them highly valued assets to a wide variety of industries.

-Graduates of the Engineering Technology Program will be welcomed into a number of industries, especially in environments where employers require a broad spectrum of technical competencies and experiences.
-Those industries include robotics, automation, manufacturing, automotive, and energy, with starting salaries in excess of $55,000.
+Engineering technology program graduates will be welcomed into a number of industries, especially in environments where employers require a broad spectrum of technical competencies/experiences.
+Those industries include robotics, automation, manufacturing, automotive, and energy with starting salaries in excess of $55k.